terashiman/checkmk-for-arm64/README.md

-This is checkmk build script for ARM64/aarch64.
+This is script to building checkmk for arm64/aarch4 machine.

 Tested on Ubuntu 20.04 LTS, AWS EC2 t4g.medium.

 The sources of checkmk can be found here: https://github.com/tribe29/checkmk

 ### How to build